Whether you like it or not, you are a brand, so why not do your best to present the "authentic" you in your personal and professional life?

 You then need to consider your audience and why they need to hire you or buy your products.
 Where do they live?
 What are their values?
 How can you match your own beliefs with theirs?

 "If your personal brand has a strong direction, you will always be sailing on course toward your target market," writes Eyre.
 You know what they say: if your heart's not in it and you don't believe in yourself or what you're selling, how can anyone else?

 Finally, Eyre urges us to describe our perfect client.
-By understanding who we are, what we stand for and who we want to work with, we are unwittingly building a personal brand that will resonate across everything we do.
-From how we write about ourselves in our CVs and on our websites to how we pitch in new business meetings.
+By understanding who we are, what we stand for, and who we want to work with, we are unwittingly building a personal brand that will resonate across everything we do.
+From how we write about ourselves in our CVs to how we pitch in new business meetings.
 We even get better at understanding who to say "no" to and why we can't please everyone.

 Next, build your online presence

 Your website is your shop window, so you want it to reflect everything you've discovered about yourself when considering your personal brand.
-Does your current online presence reflect your personal brand, your values and who you truly are?
+Does your current online presence reflect your personal brand, your values, and who you indeed are?